-It is the first album without Scott Underwood, the long-time drummer, leaving only Pat Monahan and Jimmy Stafford as original founding members.
-And I have a hunch why that may be!
-Train has been with us for some 20+ years and, whilst remaining in a relative obscurity from the world stage for a long time, they produced stuff that was not bad.
-With a few edges and sharp corners and some original content – not perfect, but good.
+For sure not perfect, but always set on track for improvements going forward.
 But now they have turned themselves so far around that we are not so sure where this is going to go.
 One thing is certain though.
 Train now morphed into some sort of a pop band.
 Rock about gone, no guitar solo far and wide.
 The fuck is wrong with them guys?

 All of their songs and lyrics are so very whitewashed that I fear to be slaughtered on the altar of political fucking correctness when writing this review using F-words.
 And I am missing the originality that was present before.
-Even in the already very unblemished albums California 37 or Save me, San Francisco – at least those – were full of original content, holding the cheese at bay best they could.
+Just think back to relatively unblemished albums like California 37 or Save me, San Francisco.
+At least those were full of original content, holding the cheese at bay best they could.

-But here we get served with a rosy, super smiley, pleasure dripping share of feel-good music.
-And perfectly crafted, not a jelly-drenched hair out of place.
-Something of an awful and malignant mix between Prince, Michael Jackson and a few doses of Backstreet Boys thrown in.
+But here we get served with a rosy, super smiley, pleasure-dripping share of feel-good music.
+And all of that is perfectly crafted, I’ll give them that.
+Not a jelly-drenched hair out of place.
+Something of an awful and malignant mix between Prince, Michael Jackson, and a few doses of Backstreet Boys thrown in.
 And mind you as I said before, all perfectly slick.
 The equivalent of a gaping Hollywood smile in musical terms.
-I can almost feel John Travolta’s Grease spreading itself secretly on my head.
+I can almost feel John Travolta’s grease spreading itself secretly on my head.
 Yuck!

-No wonder they threw the only worthy tracks Cadillac, Cadillac, Bulletproof Picasso and Angel in Blue Jeans into the record straight at the beginning.
+No wonder they threw the only worthy tracks Cadillac, Cadillac, Bulletproof Picasso, and Angel in Blue Jeans into the record straight at the beginning.
 The rule of three again, for fuck’s sake.
-Well done; people will have bought the album based on these three songs, only to find the rest to be of questionable quality.
+People will have bought the album based on these three songs, only to find the rest to be of questionable quality.

-Angel in Blue Jeans is by the way the only track I will vote for without reservation and be it only that the video features Danny Trejo playing his character of Machete, whom I admire.
+Angel in Blue Jeans is by the way the only track I will vote for without reservation.
+And be it only that the video features Danny Trejo playing his character of Machete, whom I admire.
 He, who usually plays the bad guy, is now getting to save the broad.
-Of course fully pop as well, but catchy with some originality.
-Needless to say that this track is again sailing dangerously close to the edge of the abyss of overdone teenage wit thrown in.
+Of course, the track is fully pop as well, but catchy with some originality.
+Needless to say that this track is – again – sailing dangerously close to the edge of the abyss of overdone teenage wit thrown in.

-If you like your whiskey with lots of soda on a sunny, quiet, laid back afternoon, then Bulletproof Picasso may be for you.
+So, if you like your whiskey with lots of soda on a sunny, quiet, laid-back afternoon, then Bulletproof Picasso may be for you.
 If you like it on the rocks or straight in a dirty, smoky downtown club, go looking somewhere else.
-And I hope they will improve their performance for next time or I will drop them as well.
+And I hope they will improve their performance next time or I will drop them as well.